openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_GNMT_From_Tensorflow.md

 **Step 2**.
 Get a trained model.
 You have two options:

 * Train the model with the GNMT `wmt16_gnmt_4_layer.json` or `wmt16_gnmt_8_layer.json` configuration file using the NMT framework.
-* Use the pretrained checkpoints provided in the NMT repository.
-Refer to the [Benchmarks](https://github.com/tensorflow/nmt#benchmarks) section for more information (*checkpoints in this section are outdated and can be incompatible with the current repository version.
-To avoid confusion, train a model by yourself*).
+* *Do not use the pre-trained checkpoints provided in the NMT repository, as they are outdated and can be incompatible with the current repository version.*

 This tutorial assumes the use of the trained GNMT model from `wmt16_gnmt_4_layer.json` config, German to English translation.